creztfallen/go-rich/README.md

 1. **Server (API)**: A Go API that receives requests to fetch exchange rates.

-2. **Sender (Sender)**: Sends exchange rate requests to a RabbitMQ server.
+2. **Sender (Sender)**: Sends exchange rate responses to a message broker.

-3. **Worker (Worker)**: A Go worker that consumes messages from RabbitMQ, fetches exchange rates, and sends the results back to the API.
+3. **Worker (Worker)**: A Go worker that consumes messages from a message broker, fetches exchange rates, and sends the results back to the API.

 ## Requirements